danbev/learning-iot/doc/drogue-iot.md

 But when I wanted to add an example that uses USART1, [uart-example](https://github.com/danbev/drogue-device/blob/stm32f072-discovery-board/examples/stm32f0/stm32f072b-disco/uart/src/main.rs), I ran into an issue.
-What I wanted to do is to pass in a configuration object to the Board so that a user can specify which UART1 Port/Pins combinations that are available on this board that should be used.
-So a user can either use `PA9` and `PA10` or `PB6` and `PB7` when using USART1 on this board and this was something that I thought would be useful to be able to configure.
+What I wanted to do is to pass in a configuration object to the Board so that a user can specify which UART1 Port/Pin combinations that are available on this board that should be used.
+So a user can either use `PA9` and `PA10` or `PB6` and `PB7` when using USART1 on this board, and this was something that I thought would be useful to be able to configure.

 Now, Embassy does have a configuration attribute that can configure the chip